.25 Caliber Vest Pocket Pistol

 Did I get a better price by selling on the internet rather than locally?

 I'm sure I got the best price selling online.
 I don't recall thinking that I had gotten a super bargain at the time I bought it.
 I did feel it was a good deal and that the gun should be worth more.
 I recall thinking that the grips alone might be worth a lot.
 There may be some market differences to account for here as well.
 I bought at a local gun show (big city) and sold on an internet auction (one bidder).
-Anytime I sell a gun like this (which is not often, except when Obama was elected), I go through a local FFL to transfer and ship, even though I could do it under my C & R License.
+Anytime I sell a gun like this (which is not often, except when Obama was elected), I go through a local FFL to transfer and ship.

 As with many guns over the years, I had "sellers' remorse" and regretted not ordering a letter from the Colt Archive.
 If one takes a stock market approach to gun collecting, buy low and sell high, then one sometimes has to exercise good judgment.
 In hindsight I feel I did the right thing.
 I decided a long time ago that I wouldn't collect a gun I couldn't fire if I wanted.
 Engaging the grip safety on this little gun was uncomfortable for me.
 It had nothing to do with the gun, just the fit of the gun in my hands.

 When President Obama was first elected on November 4, 2008 I listed a good many of my guns on an online auction.
 The timing could not have been better.
 Thank goodness I had stocked up on ammunition long before that time because it more than doubled when he took office.